Nursing home residents can get hugs again, feds say - WTMJ

 Compassionate care visits should be allowed at all times, the guidance said, even if there’s an outbreak or a resident is unvaccinated.
 The term “compassionate care” doesn’t refer just to situations when a resident is near death, but also encompasses circumstances in which a patient is having trouble adjusting.

+“This is the right thing to do,” said Katie Smith Sloan, president of LeadingAge, which represents nonprofit facilities.
+“Federal policy now reflects the real progress that has been made in vaccinating nursing home residents and staff.”

+Infection control has long been a challenge for nursing homes, and many facilities also are short on staff.
+They became an ideal environment for the coronavirus to spread, among medically frail residents living in close quarters.
+Researchers believe the virus most likely got into homes through staffers exposed in the community and unwittingly bringing it with them.

-Figures from the Centers for Disease Control and Prevention show that nursing home cases peaked around the end of December and then declined sharply, particularly since the middle of January.
+But now figures from the Centers for Disease Control and Prevention show that nearly 1.4 million nursing home residents and more than 930,000 staffers have been fully vaccinated.
+Nursing home cases peaked around the end of December and then declined sharply, particularly since the middle of January.
 Deaths among residents fell from 7,049 the week ending Dec.
 20 to 1,350 the week ending Feb.
 28.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.